Keksuccino/Konkrete/README.md

 ## Licensing

 Konkrete is licensed under GPLv3.<br>
-See LICENSE.md for more information.
+See `LICENSE` for more informations.

 ## Copyright